Code of Federal Regulations, Section 62.24

 school activities (e.g., school field trips and teacher training

 - Duration of participation.
-The teacher shall be authorized to participate in the Exchange Visitor Program for the length of time necessary to complete the program, which shall not exceed three years.
+The teacher shall be authorized to participate in the Exchange Visitor Program for the length of time necessary to complete the program, which shall not exceed three years, unless an extension of one or two years is approved by the Department of State.